Elementor and a premium theme are throttling your Saskatoon agtech site at 4 seconds a page

 How to choose a developer in Saskatoon

 Find a developer who reduces plugins rather than adding them.
 Ask for a target load time, how they'd build a member portal with proper roles, and how they keep the site from breaking on updates.
 A shop that answers every requirement with another plugin will recreate the problem you're trying to escape.
-Consider building the portal logic in custom software, capturing leads in a CRM, and pushing site analytics into business intelligence dashboards.
+Consider building the portal logic in custom software, capturing leads in a CRM, and pushing site analytics into business intelligence (BI) dashboards.

 - A fast, lean site without Elementor and plugin bloat